zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without the test suite.

-The .NET Standard test project files by default set the target framework to .NET Core 2.0 `netcoreapp2.0` is possible to change the target frameworks setting the `IceTestsTargetFrameworks` MSBuild property to the desired framework identifiers.
+The target framework for the .NET Standard tests is `netcoreapp2.0` by default.
+You can change this value by setting the `IceTestsTargetFrameworks` property to one or more Target Framework Monikers (TMF), for example:
 ```
 msbuild msbuild\ice.proj /p:"IceTestsTargetFrameworks=net461;netcoreapp2.0"
 ```

-This will build the tests programs with both NET Core 2.0 `netcoreapp2.0` and .NET Framework 4.6.1 `net461`.
-The chosen frameworks must implement .NET Standard 2.0 as that is the framework used to build Ice assemblies used by the tests.
+This builds the test programs with `net461` and `netcoreapp2.0` (in separate folders).
+The target frameworks you specify must implement .NET Standard 2.0.

 ### Strong Name Signatures for .NET Framework 4.5 Assemblies

-You can add Strong Naming signatures to the Ice assemblies for .NET Framework 4.6 by setting the following environment variables before building these assemblies:
+You can add Strong Naming signatures to the Ice assemblies for .NET Framework 4.5 by setting the following environment variables before building these assemblies:
  - PUBLIC_KEYFILE Identity public key used to delay sign the assembly
  - KEYFILE Identity full key pair used to sign the assembly